Skip to main content

 Best Rig for Channel Catfish

 Rigging for channel catfish is also a relatively simple matter.
-For fishing is static waters of lakes or ponds, a Carolina rig is the most effective.
+For fishing in static waters of lakes or ponds, a Carolina rig is the most effective.
 The weight associated with the Carolina rig should be contingent on the amount of current and depth of water being targeted.
-Most still water situations with depths of 20 feet or less would require no more than ½ oz of lead to anchor the rig.
-Sometimes no more than a splitshot, pinched straight to the line, will do the trick.
+Most still-water situations with depths of 20 feet or less would require no more than ½ oz. of lead to anchor the rig.
+Sometimes no more than a split shot, pinched straight to the line, will do the trick.

-In current situations, rivers and streams with moderate water flow and depth may require up to 1 ½ to 2 ounces of lead.
+In current situations, rivers and streams with moderate water flow and depth may require up to 1-½ to 2 ounces of lead.
 In many situations, the type of sinker used, such as a flat, no-roll sinker, often works better than a heavier round weight.
+Consider incorporating a bobber in your setup to ensure your bait is being presented at the correct height.

 Another reason channel catfish get a less-than-desirable rating on the angling scale is the tendency for anglers to use heavier than necessary tackle.
-A common overpower situation occurs when blue or flathead catfish anglers using heavy weight tackle wind up with decent sized channel catfish on the line.
-Unless underwater structure dictates heavier tackle, medium to light action rods with 10-pound monofilament fishing line is sufficient to land nearly any channel catfish in most situations.
+A common overpower situation occurs when blue or flathead catfish anglers using heavy-weight tackle wind up with decent-sized channel catfish on the line.
+Unless underwater structure dictates heavier tackle, medium to light action rods with 10-pound monofilament fishing line are sufficient to land nearly any channel cat — from the smallest to the biggest fish.

 Best Location for Channel Catfish

-One standout daytime location to find channel catfish is overhead bridge crossings where the structure provides shade, depth, and cover.
-Feeding activity during the warmer months tends to ramp up in low-light situations with channel catfish becoming more active at dusk and dawn as well as cyclical feeding overnight.
+One standout daytime location to find channel catfish is overhead bridge crossings, where the structure provides shade, depth and cover.
+Feeding activity during the warmer months tends to ramp up in low-light situations, with summer catfish becoming more active at dusk and dawn and cyclical feeding overnight.

 In bodies of water where baitfish schools move early and late, expect to find channel catfish on typical ambush feeding sites such as long points and humps where catfish often clean up after other larger predator species.